SESYNC-ci/sesync-ci.github.io/quickstart/_posts/2020-01-08-Using-the-SESYNC-Cluster.md

 ```
 #!/bin/bash

-python test.py
+python3 test.py
 ```

 __Note__: If your script uses packages from a virtual environment, make sure to first activate it before calling sbatch.
+See below for an example.

 ### Setting up a virtual environment

-If your script requires additional Python packages besides the standard library and the few packages (such as numpy) already on the SESYNC server, you will need to install them in a virtual environment, which is a user-specific Python library.
+If your script requires additional Python packages besides the standard library and the few packages (such as numpy) already on the SESYNC server, it's a good idea to install them in a virtual environment, which is a user-specific Python library.
 A virtual environment will also allow you to run your script with a specific version of Python.
 Follow the directions on our [FAQ on how to create a virtual environment for a Slurm job]({{ 'faq/how-do-i-set-up-a-python-environment.html' | relative_url }}).

 ### Running multiple copies of a Python script in parallel